 - The reasons given by the person who died for the contents of their Will

-This is a difficult challenge to make, but one of our specialist Contentious Probate Solicitors will help you to decide if this is the best option for you.
+This is a difficult challenge to make, but one of our specialist Contentious Probate Lawyers will help you to decide if this is the best option for you.

 A Will is also invalid in England or Wales if:

-- It doesn’t meet the legal requirements of a Will.
+- It doesn’t meet the legal requirements for a Will.
 This includes if it hasn’t been written, signed or witnessed correctly

 - A signature was forged or unauthorised changes were made to the Will